Indigenous name: Dharug Country

 The vegetation in proximity to the survey trail is a mix of two communities:

 As you walk along the survey trail, take note of all the birds you see and hear, and of how many of them.
 This standardised survey is known as a ‘500m area search’.
+Click here for detailed instructions on how to survey this site.

 Record your bird survey using the Birdata app.